ZephrFish/AzureAttackKit/README.md

 ## Cloning
 `git clone --recurse-submodules https://github.com/ZephrFish/AzureAttackKit`

+Note there is a zipped version of all the submodules if you need it quickly called `AZ-AttackKit.zip`.
 ## Setup
 Setup.ps1 contains the following lines to install the required modules to access azure and the various assocated modules.
+You may need to do `powershell -ep bypass` if scripts are disabled.

 ```
 Install-Module Az -Force -Confirm -AllowClobber -Scope CurrentUser
 Install-Module AzureAD -Force -Confirm -AllowClobber -Scope CurrentUser